 As we’ve said before, there is no one set timeline for tummy tuck recovery.
 It depends upon the specific patient.
 The general time frame is between 6 and 8 weeks.

 Your surgeon will discuss the exact timeline with you after the surgery, but it depends upon the following factors:

 How The Type of Tuck Affects Recovery Time

-There are two main types of a tummy tuck: an extended tummy tuck, or full tummy tuck, or a mini tuck.
+There are three main types of a tummy tuck: an extended tummy tuck, or full tummy tuck, or a mini tuck.
 In the case of a mini tummy tuck, only a small part of the lower abdominal area is focused on during the procedure.

 The recovery will take longer the more extensive your abdominal contouring is.
 And it goes without saying that a full tummy tuck takes longer to recover from than a mini tuck; this is especially true if your lower back, flanks, or lower chest are also worked upon during the procedure.